in4lio/yupp/doc/README.md

 will be able to use the preprocessor with Python if you install [yupp package](../../../tree/master/python/).

-**yupp** allows generating a well-formatted readable text.
+**yupp** allows to generate a well-formatted readable text.
 Special attention is paid to providing complete diagnostic information and navigational capabilities.

 Embedding of preprocessor expressions into the source code occurs by using **an application form**, e.g. `($e)`.

-There is a small example with comments:
+There is a small example with comments –
 ["A glance at the preprocessing"](glance.md).

 ### SYNTAX